- GST rate:

 Well, the threshold amount refers to your total sales in the country, during any 12-month period.
 This can be a calculation of sales in the last twelve months, or a prediction of sales in the next twelve months — any rolling year-long period, past or future.

-If your total sales in Malaysia remains below RM 500,000, then you don’t need to worry about GST at all.
+If your total sales in Malaysia remains below MYR 500,000, then you don’t need to worry about GST at all.
 Phew!

 The registration process